exbin/bined-netbeans-plugin/README.md

 Features
 --------

-- Hexadecimal representation of data and ascii preview
+- Data as hexadecimal codes and text preview
 - Insert and overwrite edit modes
 - Support for selection and clipboard
-- Optional scrollbars
+- Support for undo/redo
-- Support for text encodings
+- Support for encoding selection
 - Support for showing unprintable/whitespace characters
-- Support for undo/redo
+- Codes can be also binary, octal or decimal

 Todo
 ----